Skyline: Towers

 Towers from different eras make for contrasting skylines.

 San Gimignano, in Tuscany, Italy, has been described as having an "unforgettable skyline" with its competitively built towers.

 Remote locations

-Some remote locations have striking skylines, created either by nature or by sparse human settlement in an environment not conducive to housing significant populations.
+Some remote locations have notably striking skylines, created either by nature or by sparse human settlement in an environment not conducive to housing significant populations.

-Architectural design

-Norman Foster served as architect for the Gherkin in London and the Hearst Tower in Midtown Manhattan, and these buildings have added to their cities' skylines.

 Use in media

 Skylines are often used as backgrounds and establishing shots in film, television programs, news websites, and in other forms of media.

 Subjective ranking

+Skylines may be ranked based on subjective criteria.
+Skylines are often ranked by height and size, such as by the number of buildings taller than a certain height.
+The article list of cities with the most skyscrapers ranks cities based on the number of skyscrapers that are taller than 150 m.

-Several services rank skylines based on their own subjective criteria.
-Emporis is one such service, which uses height and other data to give point values to buildings and add them together for skylines.
-The three cities it ranks highest are Hong Kong, Seoul and Shenzhen.
+Emporis was one such service, which used height and other data to give point values to buildings and added them together for skylines.
+The three cities it ranked highest in 2012 were Hong Kong, New York City, and Singapore.